Nxcl-11/Malicious-URL-Detector-with-Machine-learning-by-Nou-Chylong/Documents/Accuracy.md

 ---

-1. **Why 86.35 % Is Meaningful**
-   - An accuracy of 86.35 % is a strong indicator that, overall, the model can correctly distinguish between benign and malicious URLs most of the time.
+ An accuracy of 86.35 % is a strong indicator that, overall, the model can correctly distinguish between benign and malicious URLs most of the time.
    - Given the imbalance (more benign than malicious samples), a naive “always-predict-benign” classifier would achieve about 77.6 % accuracy (118,040 / 152,163).
 This Random Forest model outperforms that baseline by a significant margin (86.35 % vs. 77.6 %).

 ---